Fear of Traveling alone: What’s It Like to Travel Solo?

 Why Travel Alone?

-My first trip alone was in 1987 and I’ve managed to get away most winters since that time because I made a part of my work.
-For over 20 years I’ve traveled the world looking for wildlife, making art, and selling them as prints to fund my trip the following year.
+My first trip alone was in 1987 and I’ve managed to get away most winters since that time because I made it part of my work.
+For years I’ve traveled the world looking for wildlife, making art, and selling art prints to fund my trip the following year.

-It all sounds straightforward as if it was my grand plan and I fulfilled my destiny.
+It all sounds straightforward as if I had a grand plan and managed to fulfil my destiny.
 It was nothing like that, I had a few dreams and ticked them off as best I could.
 Like most people, I’ve bumbled along.

 That first trip was life-changing for me.
 I was a very shy young man and overcoming my fears gave me confidence that I would never have found at home.

-Traveling alone forced me to reach out when all my instincts are to shy back.
+Traveling alone forced me to reach out when all my natural instincts are to shy back.

 I could live from day to day and put my worries behind me.
 I was free to dream and make plans.